KaeruCT/coding-challenge-ubitricity-fullstack-2020/README.md

 mvn package
 ```

-The resulting jar will be at `target/recruiting-1.0.jar` and it can be run by doing this:
+The resulting jar will be at `target/ubi.carpark-0.0.1-SNAPSHOT.jar` and it can be run by doing this:

 ```
-java -jar target/recruiting-1.0.jar
+java -jar target/ubi.carpark-0.0.1-SNAPSHOT.jar
 ```

+When the application is up and running, the documentation can be seen at: http://localhost:8080/swagger-ui.html

+You can also see a static HTML documentation in the `api-docs.html` file in the root of this project.
+This was generated using this tool: https://bootprint.knappi.org/

 ### Tests